 Nonsteroidal anti-inflammatory drugs treat pain.
 They also relieve inflammation and reduce fevers.
-Over-the-counter NSAIDs include pills like aspirin, ibuprofen, and naproxen sodium, and creams you apply to your skin.
+Over-the-counter NSAIDs include pills like aspirin, ibuprofen, and naproxen, and creams you apply to your skin.
 Your doctor can also prescribe these pain relievers in a high-dose or more targeted version, like celecoxib (Celebrex) for arthritis.

 How They Work